 You can also add links to your Pocket account using a context menu item ("Add Page to Pocket"), a keyboard shortcut (Ctrl+Shift+P), or the Add button in the list-mode popup.
 If you use the popup's Add button (the "+" icon), you get a form in which you can edit the title and URL of the link before submitting it.
 If you use the context menu item or the keyboard shortcut, Pickpocket will just use the URL and title of the current web page.

-To open a link in a background tab while keeping the popup open, Ctrl-click or Shift-click it.
-(That is, click it while holding down the Ctrl or Shift key.)
+To open a link in a background tab while keeping the popup open, click it while holding down the Ctrl key (Command key on a Mac).

 To open the Pocket reading-optimized view of a link, click it while holding down the Alt key (or the Option key on a Mac).